GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 ## Add functionality {: #background }

-The extension is now installed, but it doesn't currently do anything becasue we haven't told it what to do or when to do it.
+The extension is now installed, but it doesn't currently do anything because we haven't told it what to do or when to do it.
 Let's fix that by adding some code to store a background color value.

 To do this, we will need to crate a [background script][1] and add it to the extension's manifest.